pseudonom/phantheck/README.md

 Phantheck
 =========

-Approximate dependent types with phantom types and QuickChecked properties
+Integrate QuickChecked properties into the type system with phantom types

 What
 ------